Platform · AI Funnel

 DAG dispatched.
 Pipeline armed.

-When the bundle lands on the device, the DAG compiled from funnel.toml is dispatched: camera and sensor routing configured, models loaded into the NPU, the GPU shader configured for tensor format, letterboxing, and ROI extraction.
+When the bundle lands on the device, the processing graph compiled from funnel.toml is dispatched: camera and sensor routing configured, models loaded into the NPU, the GPU shader configured for tensor format, letterboxing, and region-of-interest (ROI) extraction.
 Model updates ride the same OTA channel as code, with fleet rollback, staged rollout, and version pinning.

 Provision phase of the AI funnel deployment lifecycle, on the device.
 The signed bundle is pulled through the same OTA channel as code updates.
 The DAG compiled from funnel.toml is dispatched, and three configurations fan out in parallel: camera and sensor routing, the AI runtime loading the models into the NPU, and the GPU ROI shader configuring tensor format, letterboxing, and ROI extraction.
 All three converge at a ready signal — the device is armed for the first frame.